Winger (album): Background

 The music was radio-friendly, but with a progressive twist.
 The lyrics, however, were typical of the age and genre.

-The name "Sahara" appears in the lower right hand section of the album cover.
-The band initially wanted to call themselves "Sahara", but that name was taken by another band at the time.
-Though they ultimately chose the name Winger, "Sahara" remained on the cover.
+Kip Winger has stated "Originally, the first album was supposed to be called "Sahara", but the label missed it and if you look at the bottom right corner, you'll see the name Sahara.
+So that's actually the name of our first record."

 A number of radio and video hits were extracted from the album, including "Headed for a Heartbreak" and "Seventeen", peaking at No. 19 and No. 26 at the Billboard's single chart.
 On February 11, 1989, the album peaked at number 21 on the Billboard 200, and after that stayed on the chart for 63 weeks.
 It achieved platinum status in the United States and went gold in Canada and Japan.

-In support of the album, Winger toured for over a year with bands like Bad Company, Scorpions, Cinderella, Bon Jovi, Poison, Skid Row and Tesla.
+In support of the album, Winger toured for over a year with Bad Company, Scorpions, Cinderella, Bon Jovi, Poison, Skid Row and Tesla.

 Promotional videos were shot for the four singles "Madalaine", "Seventeen", "Headed for a Heartbreak" and "Hungry".